hideya/langchain-mcp-tools-ts/README.md

     },
 ```

+The key name `cwd` is derived from TypeScript SDK's `StdioServerParameters`.

-### Configuration for MCP Server stderr Redirection
+### Configuration for Local MCP Server `stderr` Redirection

 A new key `"stderr"` has been introduced to specify a file descriptor
-to which MCP server's stderr is redirected.
+to which local (stdio) MCP server's stderr is redirected.
+The key name `stderr` is derived from TypeScript SDK's `StdioServerParameters`.

 ```ts
     const logPath = `mcp-server-${serverName}.log`;